Biden names top White House aides as doctors urge Trump to cooperate on COVID-19

 Several doctors and nurses associations published a letter on Tuesday urging the Trump administration to share critical COVID-19 data, such as equipment inventories, medical supplies and hospital bed capacity, with Biden’s team.

 Biden has also not been able to receive the classified intelligence briefings normally afforded a president-elect.
-He met instead with his own panel of national security experts, including several under consideration for top foreign policy posts, such as former Deputy U.S. Secretary of State Antony Blinken, former Deputy National Security Adviser Avril Haines and former U.S. Ambassador to the United Nations Samantha Power.
+He met instead with his own panel of national security experts, including several under consideration for top foreign policy posts, such as former Deputy Secretary of State Antony Blinken, former deputy national security adviser Avril Haines and former U.S. Ambassador to the United Nations Samantha Power.

 “You know that I’ve been unable to get the briefings that ordinarily would have come by now,” Biden said during a brief glimpse of the meeting offered to a small pool of reporters.
 “And so I just want to get your input on what you see ahead.”